tritium21/node-irc-dcc/docs/api.rst

 ----

 The library provides a very basic type for interacting with DCC chat sessions, with one public method, and one event.
+They are both stupendously straight forward.

 .. js:function:: Chat.say(message)

-    ..
-TODO Write this
+    :param string message: Message to send

 Events
 ______

 .. js:data:: 'line'

-    ..
-TODO Write this
+    This is in the format of ``function (line)``, and is simply the raw line of text from the connection.